nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    `/^NCBI:txid[0-9]+$/` _and stored for reference locally in the C2M2_
    `ncbi_taxonomy_database` _table) to C2M2_ `subject` _entities in a variety of
    ways, depending on_ `subject_granularity`_, using_ `subject_role` _values to specify
-   the qualifying ontological context for each taxonomic label._
+   the qualifying semantic or ontological context that should be applied to each taxonomic label._

    * `subject_granularity` (`subject` _multiplicity specifier):_
       * _for each_ `subject` _record, pick one of